This article was contributed by Kevin Sidwar. Kevin is an Internet of Things instructor and host of Daily IoT.

 I'm excited about how this turned out.
 I have all the data I need and can return it to my end device when requested, which I will show in a future post (spoiler, Losant supports webhooks, too).
 My favorite part about this approach was how fast (about an hour) I was able to stand up a backend without writing any of the code normally required for a project like this.
 I now have a complete backend for my project without any code or database to maintain.

-If you are intrested, check out a deep dive into the hardware inside my hockey puck:
+If you are interested, check out a deep dive into the hardware inside my hockey puck: